Granddave/kostal-dataexporter/README.md

 ## Setup

+ * PostgreSQL:
+  * Generate the database schema with `python kostal-piko-dataexport.py --generate-schema [--piko-model MODEL]`
- * PostgreSQL: Import the `init.sql` into your Database
+  * Import the `init.sql` into your database
  * InfluxDB: Create Database (eg `pv`)
  * Set environment variables with the relevant details
   * `KOSTAL_USERNAME`